adambard/learnxinyminutes-docs/c.html.markdown

   // shorts are usually 2 bytes
   short x_short = 0;

-  // chars are guaranteed to be 1 byte char x_char = 0;
+  // chars are guaranteed to be 1 byte in POSIX standards; may vary otherwise. char x_char = 0;
   char y_char = 'y'; // Char literals are quoted with ''